adonisjs/v6-docs/content/docs/auth/access_tokens_guard.md

 })
 ```

-The `auth.authenticate` method returns an instance of the User model for the authenticated user, or it throws an [E_UNAUTHORIZED_ACCESS](../reference/exceptions.md#e_unauthorized_access) exception when unable to authenticate the request.

-You may use the auth middleware as follows.
+### Using the auth middleware

+Instead of manually calling the `authenticate` method.
+You can use the `auth` middleware to authenticate the request or throw an exception.

 The auth middleware accepts an array of guards to use for authenticating the request.
 The authentication process stops after one of the mentioned guards authenticates the request.

 ```ts
 import router from '@adonisjs/core/services/router'